KarthickthasanS/ExamSeatingArrangement/README.md

 # ExamSeatingArrangement System Abstract

-“Exam Seating Arrangement” Application was developed educational institutional students to simplify examination hall allotment and seating arrangement.
+“Exam Seating Arrangement” Application was developed for educational institutional students to simplify examination hall allotment and seating arrangement.
 It facilitates to access the examination information of a particular student in a particular class.
 The purpose of developing exam hall seating arrangement system is